mmarkdown/filter/plugins/protocol/README.md

 Will be transformed with `filter -p protocol < protocol.md | mmark -markdown`, to:

 ~~~
-We describe the following protocols:
+We describe the following protocol:

 ```
  0                   1                   2                   3